 Many people are unaware of the risks of skin burns from overheated clippers blades.
 The blades may get hotter than at the beginning, so allow them to calm down before clipping sensitive areas including genitals, paws, and head.

-One trick is to show off the clipper mid-clip, then touch them to ascertain whether or not they are getting overly warm.
+One trick is to show off the clippers mid-clip, then touch them to ascertain whether or not they are getting overly warm.
 If they're, you'll swap out the blades.
 Or place the blade on a metal surface to chill before continuing to clip.

 Give it a go, and don’t worry if it takes a touch longer. confirm to possess treats at hand if you’re expecting your dog to face patiently for a while! like anything, practice makes perfect.
-You shouldn’t expect your dog to seem fresh out of the grooming parlor your first time wielding a pair of clippers.
+You shouldn’t expect your dog to seem fresh out of the grooming parlour your first time wielding a pair of clippers.

 Having said that, if you’re prepared to shop for the proper equipment.
 Put within the research and practice time, you'll become a proficient dog clipper in no time.